Dismiss Modal

 Follow-up care

-Follow up with your healthcare provider as advised.
-Most first-degree burns heal well without complications.
+Follow up with your doctor as advised.
+Most first-degree burns heal well without problems.

 When to get medical advice

-• Red streaks in your skin come from the burn
+• Red streaks in your skin around the burn.

 © 2000-2025 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.